Trams in Hobart: Remains

 The only remaining part of the rollingstock in original condition is one single-deck double bogie tram Number 141, displayed at the Tasmanian Transport Museum at Glenorchy.
 It was the acquisition of this tram by a group of schoolboy enthusiasts which marked the birth of the museum.

 In the early years of the 21st century, Hobart City Council managed to obtain and restore single deck number 39 tram to its 1917 condition, which it had intended for its Heritage Tramway.
-The restoration work was carried out by Tony Colman in 2000, who at the time worked as a furniture restorer for the Tasmanian Museum and Art Gallery.
+The restoration work was carried out by Tony Colman in 2000, who at the time worked as a furniture restorer for the Tasmanian Museum & Art Gallery.
 He also restored the number 17 double-deck car to its original 1915 condition as originally built for the Hobart Municipal Tramways.
 Both trams had brand new 3’6" (106.68 cm) gauge Brill 21e running trucks fitted by the Bendigo Tramways, as all original running gear had been scrapped upon their withdrawal.

 Another tram, 118, which was a single-deck bogie saloon car built by Hobart Municipal Tramways in 1941, was recovered from a farm in Sorell, where it had lain abandoned since being withdrawn from service in 1960.
 As of 2008, Tony Colman was continuing its restoration including refitting replica original upholstery and operation metal frame windows.
-Bendigo Tramways will refit 3’6" (106.68 cm) gauge M&MTB No. 9 trucks.
+Bendigo Tramways will refit 3’6" (106.68 cm) gauge Melbourne & Metropolitan Tramways Board No. 9 trucks.
 This tram had originally been number 11, but was renumbered 118 in 1947, when all standard bogie cars were numbered in the one hundred range.
 This car had already been the third number 11, as two previous cars (1893–1914, and 1914–52) had borne the same car number.
 Similarly, tram number 133 was also recovered from a farm, this time in Bridgewater where it had also laid abandoned since 1960.
-Unfortunately, its condition may prevent future restoration.
-It is currently stored at the Tasmanian Museum and Art Gallery's Moonah workshops.
+It is currently stored at the Tasmanian Museum & Art Gallery's Moonah workshops.
 Tram number 120 was recovered from private ownership in Canberra in the Australian Capital Territory in June 2005, where it had been for twenty years.
 Prior to that it is believed to have been used as fishing shed in Interlaken in Tasmania's Central Highlands.
 It was originally built in 1936, and withdrawn in 1959.